 - ID (document number)

-A document with multiple versions still has one profile associated with it.
+A document with multiple versions still has a single profile "card" associated with it.
 Profile values can be entered for a document either on the Upload Page or from any List View.
 You can also change the profile of an existing document from the Document Details Panel.

 Your firm may use custom profile fields, such as Client, Matter, Project, Account, Document Type, Author, Comments, etc. These can be edited using the Edit Profile option.

 If your organization is using required custom profile fields, then you will be presented with a page as shown below to complete those fields for each document.
 Some of the values listed above are also shown on this page.
 The Repository Administrator defines the custom attributes to be used.

 In many cases, these fields are completed automatically, such as when adding a document to a folder in a workspace.
 In those cases, the values are completed automatically based on the workspace and the folder.

 Shown in the example above are four user-defined profile fields.
 This customer defined Client, Matter, Author, and Document Type.
 If you enter text in these fields, the document becomes accessible by doing a search performed on those fields.

 NOTE: Whenever Custom Profiling is available for a cabinet and one or more attributes require an entry, the Edit Profile dialog will appear whenever a document is created.
 If you copy the document, the Document Profile page will also appear so that you can modify profile information where necessary for the new copy.